metagn/rot/README.md

 Author note 3: The reason it cannot be empty is that there is no good syntax for an empty phrase inside a block.
 Otherwise `()` being an empty phrase is fine, but it would be bad for it to "fold" into an empty phrase inside a block, rather than just be a phrase containing an empty phrase.
 Maybe `()` can be a special syntax for a "unit" type instead.

-### Assignment
+### Association

-An assignment is the pairing of a phrase term with another using the `=` character in between.
+An association is the pairing of a phrase term with another using the `=` character in between.

 ```
 abc = "def", ghi = (jkl, mnop)